karabayse/edabit/README.md

 * Video streaming plans
 * Is Sam with Frodo?
 * Say hello to guests
 * Half, Quarter, and Eighth
+* Regex special characters